keygenqt/flutter-aWords/README.md

 5. Sharing your lists with others both privately and publicly.
 6. Modes: pictures, native-words, words to learn, by description.
 7. The user's progress can be share to users.
-8. Children's mode - cute text etc...
+8. Children's mode - cute text, etc...

 ### Preview Now